 - Silent Hill: Origins also has an example.
 When Travis encounters the first nurse in the Alchemilla Hospital, he tries asking her for help.
 She turns around, revealing her deformed/melted face and inmediately attempts to stab Travis with a syringe.

 - In the trailer and opening cinematic for Left 4 Dead, Zoey goes into a room where she hears someone crying.
 She finds a woman on the floor in a gown, crying, hunched in a fetal position, and turned away from them ( Actually The Witch special infected type).
 But once someone shines a light on her, she comes at them like a spider monkey.

-- Uninvited for the NES had the infamous "Mysterious Lady."
+- Uninvited has the infamous "Mysterious Lady."
 She appears with her back to you, and the game even tries to lull you into a false sense of security by playing a very pleasant piece of music that was written specifically for the sequence.
 If you do anything other than douse her in "No Ghost," she turns around, revealing her face to be a bare skull, and kills you.

 - During a descent through the crypts of the RPG Arx Fatalis, the player encounters a locked room (one particular of many).
 Within is a woman, kneeling before a (presumably holy) symbol, either crying or praying... in a place in which no others of the living have yet been encountered.
 On entering and approaching the camera cuts to reveal the face of a zombie, before she turns on the player character, the symbols bursting into flame.

 - Subversion: Half-Life 2 has you approach a person sitting in a chair watching television in one of the later levels.
 Going around and looking at the front of the person, he turns out to be dead, but just the regular run-of-the-mill harmless kind of dead.
 Then a legit zombie bursts through the kitchen door.